Shaheen Bagh will be cleared once BJP comes to power: Anurag Thakur

-Union Minister Anurag Thakur on Tuesday asserted that the process of clearing Shaheen Bagh, the epicenter of anti-CAA protest, will begin once the BJP comes to power after the February 8 Assembly polls.
+Union minister Anurag Thakur on Tuesday asserted that the process of clearing Shaheen Bagh, the epicentre of anti-CAA protests, will begin once the BJP comes to power in Delhi after the February 8 Assembly polls.

 The statement comes days after Thakur was banned from election campaigning due to his controversial remarks at a poll rally.